7 board management best practices for 2023

 This agility is as vital within your board as across the wider organization.
 Boards are evolving constructs.
-The best boards recognize when they need to bring in external expertise, drawing on skills honed outside your sector.
-They keep an eye on new trends in board make-up, like the advent of board technology committees to tackle changing risks.
+The best boards recognize when they need external expertise, drawing on skills honed outside your sector.
+They keep an eye on new trends in board makeup, like the advent of board technology committees to tackle changing risks.
 In 2023, flexibility is one of the top board management best practices.
 Don’t let an inflexible approach hinder your board.

 5. Challenge Yourself On Your Diversity of Thinking

-The days of boards being populated only by middle-aged men are changing.
+The days of boards being dominated by a single demographic are changing.
 Businesses now realize that diversity of thought delivers strategic advantage and is the basis of an ethically-sound company, as outlined in a 2022 Diligent Institute report.